motowilliams/makedocsio-github-test-hugo/docs/content/index.md

 or override them via make
 ```
-make build_docs SITE_NAME="makedocsio-github-test-pwsh"
+make build_docs SITE_NAME="${SITE_NAME}"
 ```

 ## Building Your Site
-This project is configured with a Make and has a few tasks created or added too your existing Makefile.
+This project is configured with a Make and has a few tasks created or added to your existing Makefile.

 ### Source
 ```